seydou123/fetch_rewards/README.md

 **Kafka setup**

 Making sure our replication is sufficient to ensure fault tolerance.
 Considering what should the retention period be and our clean up process.

 **Proper DLQ processes**

-While we have a topic acting as a dea letter queue, we still lack a proper process for how we want to handle those messages.
+While we have a topic acting as a dea letter queue, we still lack a proper actionable process for how we want to handle those messages.
 This would be essential in a production environment.